hzaurzli/Resume/index.md

 **4.Build Devogene Database**

-In this project, I am responsible for the construction of the database website, and the analysis content is completed by other colleagues. the repositories is [Devogene](https://github.com/hzaurzli/ddglnc)
+In this project, I am responsible for the construction of the database website, and the analysis content is completed by other colleagues.
+The repositories is [Devogene](https://github.com/hzaurzli/ddglnc)

 ## Tips